Newington Green: Mildmay

 Mildmay was the base for a very influential missionary organisation founded by the Reverend William Pennefather, after he became vicar at St Jude’s, Mildmay (now St Jude & St Paul’s) in 1864.
 The organisation trained deaconesses for helping the poor, ultimately training 200 at any one time and serving 20 missions throughout the UK, of which 12 were in London.
 In 1866, inspired by the cholera epidemic of 1866, a nursing branch was started that supported the Mildmay cottage hospital and from 1874 a medical mission in Bethnal Green.
 In 1869 the organisation had a new conference centre built on land south of Newington Green that could accommodate 2,500-3,000 people.
 From 1885 nurses lived in numbers 9 and 10, Newington Green and a training home was opened at The Willows, near Clissold Park.
 Mildmay Mission Hospital was founded in 1892.
 It was absorbed into the National Health Service (NHS) in 1948, and in the 1980s began pioneering work into the treatment of patients with HIV/AIDS, which it continues.
 In February 2024, it was announced that the North London line and West London line of the London Overground were to be renamed the 'Mildmay line' after the hospital.

 Mildmay Park, located on the street of the same name, was a station on the North London Railway.
 Opened in 1880, it closed in 1934.
 The station building was demolished in 1987, but remnants of the platforms can still be seen at track level.

+The Mildmay Club, formerly the Mildmay Radical Club, is a working men's club and member of the Club and Institute Union.
+It was founded in 1888 and is located at 33-34 Newington Green.
+The prominent building, which was completed in 1905, hosts community events and an original snooker hall, being one of the largest such clubs in London.